 1957 Birthday of Brian Stokes Mitchell, Broadway's top romantic leading man in musicals of the late 1990s onward.
 Starring roles will include Ragtime; Kiss of the Spider Woman; Kiss Me, Kate; Jelly's Last Jam; Man of La Mancha and August Wilson's drama, King Hedley II.
 He will be named one of the "Sexiest Men Alive" by People magazine.

 1967 Although Eugene O'Neill never wanted his 1939 play, More Stately Mansions, to be produced, it opened tonight on Broadway at the Broadhurst Theatre.
-The cast, which included Colleen Dewhurst, Ingrid Bergman and Arthur Hill, was directed by Jose Quintero.
+The cast, which included Colleen Dewhurst, Ingrid Bergman and Arthur Hill, was directed by José Quintero.
 The show will run 142 performances.
 A controversial revival of this show was done in October 1997 at New York Theatre Workshop by Dutch director Ivo van Hove.

 1972 Simon Gray's play about a professor losing his wife, homosexual male lover, and sobriety, Butley, opens tonight at the Morosco Theatre.
 Alan Bates wins a Tony Award for his starring role in this James Hammerstein-directed production, which ran 135 performances.
+A 2006 Broadway revival of the play will star Nathan Lane.

 1982 An announcement is made today by the League of New York Theatres and Producers that at least 14 shows produced on Broadway this season are financed by movie companies.